Exploriters/magnuassembly/README.md

 visible here: https://steamcommunity.com/sharedfiles/filedetails/?id=1487636498
 Preview ships: Lapismarine Outerring Checkpoint(up) Lapismarine Rookie Knight(down)

-**THIS THE EVER FIRST REASSEMBLY MOD POWERED WITH "inf" AND"nan" VALUE**
+**THIS THE EVER FIRST REASSEMBLY MOD POWERED WITH "inf" AND "nan" VALUE**

 CAUTION:
 BETA MAY REQUIRED IF IT IS AVAILABLE